SCHOOL OF NURSING MISSION, PHILOSOPHY AND PROGRAM OUTCOMES

 Jacksonville University School of Nursing values the diverse backgrounds and experiences of its students and emphasizes the importance of a liberal arts foundation, scholarly inquiry, engaged learning opportunities and clinical application in the professional socialization and development of nursing students.

 Mission of the School of Nursing

-Jacksonville University School of Nursing is committed to the success of each student as a self-assured, competent, caring professional nurse, who practices in an evolving, complex health care environment, provides leadership to promote health among culturally diverse people and promotes the advancement of nursing knowledge through evidence-based practice and life-long learning.
+The Mission of Jacksonville University School of Nursing is the success of each student as a self-assured, competent, caring professional nurse, who practices in an evolving, complex health care environment, provides leadership to promote health among culturally diverse people and promotes the advancement of nursing knowledge through evidence-based practice and life-long learning.

 School of Nursing Philosophy

 Jacksonville University School of Nursing faculty values the diverse backgrounds and experiences of its students and emphasizes the importance of a liberal arts foundation, engaged learning, scholarly inquiry, clinical excellence, and the socialization of students into the caring practice of professional nursing.

 The faculty believes that baccalaureate nursing education is the entry level into professional practice and that graduate education is necessary for advanced nursing practice.
 The Bachelor of Science in Nursing (BSN) program prepares professional nurses as self-assured, competent generalists who think critically, engage in clinical inquiry, communicate effectively, and assess and manage the health needs of clients in a variety of settings.